fhiso/tsc-governance/strategy.md

-data model, but at first they are likely to be used in existing data models, in particular [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) and [GEDCOM X](http://gedcomx.org/), which the FHISO Board have identified as the two dominant data models at present.
+data model, but at first they are likely to be used in existing data models, in particular [GEDCOM](https://en.wikipedia.org/wiki/GEDCOM) and [GEDCOM X](http://gedcomx.org/), which the FHISO Board have identified as the two dominant non-proprietary data models at present.

 ## First steps